Matthew Hopkins: Early life

 In the early 1640s, Hopkins moved to Manningtree, Essex, a town on the River Stour, about 10 mi from Wenham.
-According to tradition, Hopkins used his recently acquired inheritance of a hundred marks to establish himself as a gentleman and to buy the Thorn Inn in Mistley.
+According to tradition, Hopkins used his recently acquired inheritance of a hundred marks (£66 13s.
+4d.) to establish himself as a gentleman and to buy the Thorn Inn in Mistley.
 From the way that he presented evidence in trials, Hopkins is commonly thought to have been trained as a lawyer, but there is scant evidence to suggest this was the case.

 Witch-hunting

 Following the Lancaster Witch Trials (1612–1634), William Harvey, physician to King Charles I of England, had been ordered to examine the four women accused, and from this there came a requirement to have material proof of being a witch.
 The work of Hopkins and John Stearne was not necessarily to prove any of the accused had committed acts of maleficium, but to prove that they had made a covenant with the Devil.
-Before this point, any malicious acts on the part of witches were treated identically to those of other criminals, until it was seen that, according to the then-current beliefs about the structure of witchcraft, they owed their powers to a deliberate act of their choosing.
+Before this point, any malicious acts on the part of witches were treated identically to those of other criminals, until it was seen that, according to contemporary beliefs about the structure of witchcraft, they owed their powers to a deliberate act of their choosing.

 Witches then became heretics to Christianity, which became the greatest of their crimes and sins.
 Within continental and Roman Law witchcraft was crimen exceptum: a crime so foul that all normal legal procedures were superseded.
 Because the Devil was not going to "confess", it was necessary to gain a confession from the human involved.

-The witch-hunts undertaken by Stearne and Hopkins mainly took place in East Anglia, in the counties of Suffolk, Essex, Norfolk, Cambridgeshire and Huntingdonshire, with a few in the counties of Northamptonshire and Bedfordshire.
+The witch-hunts undertaken by Stearne and Hopkins were mainly in East Anglia, in the counties of Suffolk, Essex, Norfolk, Cambridgeshire and Huntingdonshire, with a few in the counties of Northamptonshire and Bedfordshire.
 They extended throughout the area of strongest Puritan and Parliamentarian influences which formed the powerful and influential Eastern Association from 1644 to 1647, which was centred on Essex.
 Both Hopkins and Stearne would have required some form of letters of safe conduct to be able to travel throughout the counties.